 What Atmospheric Friction Looks Like (and How to Fix It)

-by Fynarae | Mar 23, 2026 | Articles | 0 comments
+by FYNARAE | Mar 23, 2026 | Articles | 0 comments

 Some rooms feel subtly uncomfortable.

 Not obviously wrong.
-Not poorly designed.

 Just…off.

-What Friction Actually Feels Like
+What This Actually Feels Like

-Atmospheric Friction rarely announces itself.
+This kind of tension rarely announces itself.

 Instead, it shows up as: